Pekosz-Lab/nextstrain/README.md

 ## CHECKPOINT

-Below is what your data structure sould look like.
+Below is what your data structure *should* look like.
 Regardless of what sequences are uploaded to fludb, the resulting data/ directory should be structured in the same way each and every time this pipeline is executed.

 ```
 nextstrain/